lssr/sofa/index.rst

 About the authors
 ~~~~~~~~~~~~~~~~~

-Luis Santos is a PhD Candidate in the `Department of Mechanical Engineering <https://enme.umd.edu/>`_ at the University of Maryland ,College Park.
+Luis Santos is a PhD Candidate in the `Department of Mechanical Engineering <https://enme.umd.edu/>`_ at the University of Maryland, College Park.

 Raphael Pedersen is an undergraduate student also in the Department of Mechanical Engineering at `University of Maryland\, College Park <https://umd.edu/>`_ .